dorawyy/cpen321-w24-Get2Class/documentation/M3_Requirements_and_Design.md

             - **Purpose**: Updates the settings of a particular user (e.g. turning "On"/"Off" notifications and setting how much time before a class a user wants to be notified)
         7. void tokenSignIn(String idToken, String audience)
             - **Purpose**: Generates a subject for a specific user so users can be uniquely identified on the back end database
-3. **Notifications**
+3. **Attendance**
-    - **Purpose**: Schedules push notifications based of the schedules according to the users settings to remind them to leave for class
+    - **Purpose**: Resets the attendance of all the classes users have checked into.
+Additionally, a system of deducting karma for classes not attended is included.
     - **Interfaces**:
-        1. void rescheduleAllNotifications(String sub)
+        1. void resetAttendance()
-            - **Purpose**: Allows all notifications to rescheduled based on an update to the pre-class notification time buffer from user settings.
+            - **Purpose**: Resets the attendance of all the classes that have been checked into for all users in the database.
-        2. void rescheduleNotificationsByTerm(String sub, String term)
+        2. void deductKarma()
-            - **Purpose**: Clears all existing notifications associated with a specified calendar and schedules new ones base don the stored class info.
-        3. void clearNotificationsByTerm(String sub, String term)
-            - **Purpose**: Clears all existing notifications associated with a specified calendar.
+            - **Purpose**: Deducts the karma for all users per class that was not attended
 4. **Additional Component (not back end related) For Reference: Front End**
     - **Purpose**: Manages front end interactions with all other back end components of the app
     - **Interfaces**: